City Goal Area

 In the years to follow, electrification appeared everywhere, and the primitive street railway was developed into a trolley system modern for its time.
 In 1917, it was reported Albuquerque encountered a labor shortage and women were employed as trolley operators.
 This was remarkable for the time, especially when you consider that 40 years later, some Eastern U.S. cities still would hire only men as transit coach drivers.

 Midway through the 1920s, the trolley firm was going out of business.
-On January 1, 1928, a charter was let to a new Albuquerque Bus Co. to serve transit needs in the greater Downtown area.
+On January 1, 1928, a charter was granted to the new Albuquerque Bus Co. to serve transit needs in the greater Downtown area.
 The firm brought two 1927 White buses to Albuquerque to start its service.
 The buses' four-cylinder engines proved inadequate for the pull up East Central Avenue, and six-cylinder engines were installed.
 One of the original two buses has been acquired by ABQ RIDE, and renovated throughout by ABQ RIDE's own Maintenance Division.
 It is often shown in parades.

 By 1933, there were no fewer than 11 buses in the fleet.
 A mural made from an early photograph of the bus lineup can be seen in the present ABQ RIDE Administration Building, 601 Yale Boulevard SE.
 It is interesting to note that the drivers as depicted wore livery, including woolen jodhpurs and jackets, even knee-high boots.
 The only interior climate control built into these early transit vehicles consisted of opening windows and flaps.
 The one-way fare was still a dime.